Kiriko (Overwatch): Gameplay and art

 Undergoing various incarnations "for about four years" prior to the release of Overwatch 2, Kiriko's design originated from concept art intended for the game's player vs. environment (PvE) mode.
 The game's development team originally conceived her as an enemy unit type and Aaron Tsang, the game's character art director, drew "a whole bunch of ninjas [that] could potentially be enemies."
 After intrigued by her streetwear-sporting design, Blizzard attempted to convert her into a playable character.
 Kiriko's original design saw her wield a "massive, fidget spinner-inspired throwing star" and donned a "somewhat more traditional ninjalike appearance".
 This design was later merged with the "traditional dress of a miko, a Shinto shrine maiden, and modern streetwear aesthetics."
 Meanwhile, her "comically oversized shuriken that acted liked a yo-yo or boomerang," would be repurposed for Junker Queen, another Overwatch 2 launch character.

 Kiriko's abilities are heavily influenced by spiritual objects associated with Shintoism, such as ofuda and suzu.
 To heal her teammates, Kiriko uses ofuda, or paper talismans which protect their wielder.
 She also wields kunai, which are used in her secondary fire to damage opponents.
 The development team experimented with a healing shotgun for Kiriko's weapon, before settling on ofuda to lean more toward a spiritual aesthetic, rather than magical tropes, which they aimed to avoid.
 The team also scrapped early versions of her kit that saw her as a "trickster hero", including smoke bombs and a "ninja shadow clone ability".
-Ultimately, however, the development team aimed to develop Kiriko with the intention of incentivizing damage per second (DPS) players to try playing the support role instead.
+Ultimately, however, the development team aimed to develop Kiriko with the intention of incentivizing damage role players to try playing the support role instead.

 In contrast to the 6v6 dynamic employed in the original Overwatch, Kiriko was designed with the 5v5 structure found in Overwatch 2 in mind.
 Additionally, Overwatch 2 characters are "harder to play" than those in the original game, with Kiriko being "perhaps one of the most complex, and hard-to-master supports in the game," according to TechRadar.